-Because requesting a ruling letter can be complex, you may need professional help.
-Also, the IRS charges a fee for issuing these letters.
-See Publication 1380, User Fees, for more information.
+Because requesting a ruling can be complex, you may need professional help.
+Also, the IRS charges a fee for issuing these rulings.
+See Publication 1375, Procedures for Issuing Rulings, for more information.

 In deciding whether to give approval, the IRS will consider any facts and circumstances that may be relevant.
 These may include a period of United States residence, a move from one foreign country to another foreign country with different tax rates, a substantial change in the tax laws of the foreign country of residence or physical presence, and a change of employer.